dougeby/IntuneDocs/intune-azure/manage-apps/manage-data-transfer-between-ios-apps-with-microsoft-intune.md

 ---

-# How to manage data transfer between iOS apps with Microsoft Intune
+# How to manage data transfer between iOS apps with Intune Azure preview
 ## Manage iOS apps
 Protecting your company data includes making sure that file transfers are restricted to apps that are managed by you.
 You can manage iOS apps in the following ways: